apache/stanbol/indexing/dbpedia/README.md

 After the indexing completes the distribution folder will contain two files

 1. dbpedia.solrindex.ref: This contains the configuration for the SolrIndex.
-It does not contain the data and is intended to be used to provide configurations without the need to also include the precomputed index.
-When loading this file to Apache Stanbol (typically via the Apache Sling Installer Framework) the Stanbol DataFileProvder service will ask for the binary data.
+It does not contain the data and is intended to provide configurations without the need to also include the precomputed index.
+When loading this file to Apache Stanbol (typically via the Apache Sling Installer Framework) the Stanbol DataFileProvider service will ask for the binary data.

 2. dbpedia.solrindex.zip: This is the ZIP archive with the precomputed data.
 Typically you will need to copy this file to the data directory of the Apache Stanbol DataFileProvider (defaults to "sling/datafiles").

 ## Using DBPedia.org as Referenced Site of the Entityhub